-Convertible note conversion is tricky because, for tax reasons, it is helpful to account for any interest you received as a separate transaction (interest received is taxable).
+Convertible note conversion is tricky because, for tax reasons, you should account for any interest you received as a separate transaction (interest received is taxable).
 To do so, create two separate transactions for (i) the conversion of the original principal and (ii) the Interest Paid in Stock.
-However, if simplicity is the goal, it is possible to create a single Note Conversion transaction and record all the shares received, including interest paid in stock - if you do this, we suggest using the memo field to indicate the amount of interest received for future reference when filing taxes.
+However, it is possible to create a single Note Conversion transaction and record all the shares received, including interest paid in stock, using the memo field to indicate the amount of interest received for future reference when filing taxes.

-Be advised: sometimes interest is paid in cash and is not paid in shares or ever turned into shares.
+Be advised: sometimes interest is paid in cash and is not turned into shares.
 If that is the case, it will be reported to the IRS separately and should be created as an Interest Paid in Cash transaction in Seraf, which will be reflected in your IRR calculation.

-Item Where you can find it Round of Investment For this field you will want to select the convertible note round you created (you will enter the new preferred round the note is converting into later) Date The date the note converted, which should be the date the new preferred round of financing closed This date should be included in communications from the company Number of Shares ( See comments below) Your share count should be communicated to you by the company, but can also be found in the capitalization table or the stock certificate See introductory note above about whether to include interest earned in stock shares New Round (You should have already created this Preferred Round on Seraf, so it should be right in the drop-down menu) This is the new preferred round into which your note is converting You should receive correspondence giving you notice that your note is converting, the name of the new round, the date of conversion and the number of shares you are receiving Share Certificate # Share Certificate - each certificate has a unique number, often beginning with the letter of the round (for example, a Series A certificate number may be A-22) Check with company counsel - the round may not have certificates issued or even if it does, they may be held at the offices of company counsel for safe-keeping and they may need to tell you your certificate number or email you a scan of your certificate.
+ltem Where you can find it Round of Investment For this field you will want to select the convertible note round you created (you will enter the new preferred round the note is converting into later) Date The date the note converted, which should be the date the new preferred round of financing closed This date should be included in communications from the company Number of Shares ( See comments below) Your share count should be communicated to you by the company, but can also be found in the capitalization table or the stock certificate New Round (You should have already created this Preferred Round on Seraf, so it should be right in the drop-down menu) This is the new preferred round into which your note is converting You should receive correspondence giving you notice that your note is converting, the name of the new round, the date of conversion and the number of shares you are receiving Share Certificate # Share Certificate - each certificate has a unique number, often beginning with the letter of the round (for example, a Series A certificate number may be A-22) Check with company counsel - the round may not have certificates issued or even if it does, they may be held at the offices of company counsel for safe-keeping and they may need to tell you your certificate number or email you a scan of your certificate.
 It is a very good idea to keep a scan of your certificate on Seraf in case of problems down the road or for the benefit of your family and advisors.
 1244 Qualified As noted in the Help Center and Seraf Compass, if your investment part of the first \$1M invested in the company, you are eligible for very advantageous IRS Section 1244 tax treatment.
-Capitalization Table should indicate how much was invested in the round and any previous rounds Confirm with Company via email (where you can save a copy of the email as proof) Double-check with tax advisor Memo Field If you choose to create only one transaction, you should record here the number of shares you are receiving as interest for tax purposes
+Capitalization Table should indicate how much was invested in the round and any previous rounds Confirm with Company via email (where you can save a copy of the email as proof) Double-check with tax advisor Number of Shares ( See comments below) New Round (You should have already created this Preferred Round on Seraf, so it should be right in the drop-down menu) Share Certificate #